christophergandrud/datafest2017_rep_research_tools/README.md

 *Christopher Gandrud*

-Presents a reproducible research framework centered around RStudio/R Markdown.
+This session presents a reproducible research framework centered around R Markdown and RStudio.
 You can view the slide deck at: <http://tinyurl.com/hslac87>.

 ## Prerequisites